TheTechTrap/dgit-cli/README.md

 # dgit-cli

-This is the dgit cli client to interact with [dgit.sh](https://dgit.sh) or [permaweb-link](https://arweave.net/sCdfo1bUwbWZSffwxkhugbD3uRWBztdPwKFaM_2vmtQ
+To use it as a global cli install using `npm install -g @thetechtrap/dgit`

-)
+This is the dgit cli client to interact with [dgit.sh](https://dgit.sh) or [permaweb-link](https://arweave.net/sCdfo1bUwbWZSffwxkhugbD3uRWBztdPwKFaM_2vmtQ)

 PST Fee of 0.01 AR is only applicable on dgit push

 ## Steps to Build